CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 List token balances by wallet

-The operation retrieves a list of token balances within the specified wallet. &lt;Note&gt;This operation is applicable to Custodial Wallets and MPC Wallets only.&lt;/Note&gt;
+The operation retrieves a list of token balances within a specified wallet.  &lt;Note&gt;This operation is applicable to Custodial Wallets and MPC Wallets only.&lt;/Note&gt;

 ### Example